pmerkleplant/garden.merkleplant.xyz/content/post/rugging-erc20-allowances-via-permit2.md

 Via `Permit2` it is possible to manage token approvals outside of the ERC20 token itself.
-The contract supports more configurations for approvals, such as time based approvals, then a default ERC20 token.
+The contract supports more configurations for approvals, such as time-based approvals, than a default ERC20 token.

-In order for a user to enable the `Permit2` contract to manage its allowances, the contract needs to have approval to spend the user's tokens.
+For a user to enable the `Permit2` contract to manage its allowances, the contract needs to have the approval to spend the user's tokens.

 A user can either approve infinite tokens to the contract using `type(uint).max` (interpreted in most ERC20 implementations as being infinite) or some finite